Back to Blogarticle

 This requires moving towards structured delivery systems, where roles, relationships, and coordination mechanisms are made explicit across the ecosystem.

 The forthcoming Africa Creatives Alliance Pathways for Creative Economy Delivery, authored by Johanna Kouzmine-Karavaïeff, builds on this premise.
-It addresses not only the role of intermediaries but also the wider governance and institutional architecture, as well as the core systems of IP, trade, and investment that remain underdeveloped in many contexts.
+It addresses not only the role of intermediaries, but also the wider governance and institutional architecture, alongside the core systems of IP, trade, and investment that remain underdeveloped in many contexts.
 Its focus is on how these elements can be aligned and operationalised through relational frameworks that enable coordinated action.